ALU-BSE/web-storage-activity-cool_coders/README.md

   - HttpOnly prevents JavaScript from accessing the cookie, reducing the risk of XSS (Cross-Site Scripting) attacks.
   - Secure ensures that the cookie is only sent over HTTPS, preventing transmission over unencrypted connections, which helps prevent man-in-the-middle attacks.
+  - Use of secure flag means that attackers using packet sniffing tools won’t be able to intercept Secure cookies on HTTPS connections.

 - How do session cookies differ from persistent cookies in this context?

   - Session cookies are temporary and expire when the browser is closed.
 They are stored in memory rather than on disk.
   - Persistent cookies have an expiration date and remain stored on the user's device even after closing the browser, enabling long-term authentication and preferences retention.
+  - Session cookies have a lower risk of theft as they disappear on browser close, while persistent cookies can be stolen if improperly secured.
+  - Session cookies are best for authentication, while persistent cookies should not store authentication data.
 ---

 ### **Task 2: Theme Preferences with Local Storage**